SEESolutions-it/DpdlEngine/README.md

 ### Embedding of other programming languages

-Currently the functional programming language '**OCaml**' (https://ocaml.org/, via package http://www.ocamljava.org/) is supported, and can be embedded directly within Dpdl scripts with the keyword '**>>ocaml**'
+Currently the functional programming language '**OCaml**' (https://ocaml.org/) is supported, via package (http://www.ocamljava.org/), and can be embedded directly within Dpdl scripts with the keyword '**>>ocaml**' The library allows also to compile on the fly OCaml code in order to speedup execution.

 Example Dpdl script with embedded 'OCaml' code:
 ```python